Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The rest of the Camino Primitivo is well way-marked, but again, you must pay attention, to keep from getting lost.

 Below is a symbol that we saw frequently on the Original Way.
-I was never able to discover its meaning, but I translated this infinity symbol to mean, don't stop going!
+I translated this infinity symbol to mean, don't stop walking!
 One enters infinity through the left, traces the circles and comes out through the right, with an arrow - don't stop walking!

 Below is the fork in the road on the 5th or 6th stage, where you can choose the Hospitales Route or the Pola Route, depending on the weather.
 If it is foggy and/or rainy, it is advised to avoid the mountainous Hospitales Route.